 When I moved back to teaching fourth grade and read the standard "Compare and contrast a firsthand and secondhand account of the same event or topic; describe the differences in focus and the information provided" I was more than a little confused.
 Once I I spent time unpacking

-Teaching Greek Mythology Through Reading Instruction
+Teaching Greek Mythology

 I used to feel like the standard that required students to reference characters in mythology was a bit random.
 I struggled with how to tie this in to my reading instruction.
 But, when looking at the standards in totality, you can see how this builds upon previously taught

-5 Lessons for Teaching Theme
+Teaching Theme Lessons

-Point of View Lessons
+Point of View Worksheets

 - « Previous Page